Emmaville — 12th June 2026

 Mangrove Honeyeater, King Island, Wellington Point, Qld.
 (Gavicalis fasciogularis) © Andrew Rock

 This is the classic low tide walk from Wellington Point to King Island.
-As well as the usual Bayside birds, we’ll be on the lookout for Double-banded Plovers visiting from New Zealand and other migratory waders that have decided to stay for the winter.
+As well as the usual Bayside birds, we’ll be on the lookout for Double-banded Plovers visiting from New Zealand and other migratory shorebirds that have decided to stay in the southern hemisphere for the winter.

-The walk should be easy, but we are planning to get our feet wet.
+The walk should be easy, but we are planning to get wet and muddy.
 We’ll be walking out over the sand isthmus, then continuing to the rocky outcrop to the north of the Island and coming back over the mudflats to the east of the Island.
-Gumboots or other waterproof walking boots are highly recommended.
-Bring your telescope if you have one, as the waders can be tricky to spot.
+You will need footwear you are happy to get wet and muddy, like old sneakers, sandals, gumboots or waterproof hiking boots.
+Bring your telescope if you have one, as the shorebirds can be tricky to spot.

-Meet in the first car park to the left, as you arrive at Wellington Point Recreation Reserve.
-This is the car park near the toilet block.
-We can have morning tea under the big fig tree beside the children’s play area, and hope the Nankeen Night-herons are still there.
-See link: meeting place.
+Meet in the first car park as you arrive at Wellington Point Recreation Reserve.
+This is the car park near the children’s play area and public toilets.
+We can have morning tea under the big fig tree, and hope the Nankeen Night-herons are still there.

 In addition to gumboots or waterproof boots, bring the usual hat, windproof jacket, sunscreen, insect repellent, chair and tea for morning tea/bird count at the end of the outing.